 Now boot up and go for a ride!

-I’d be happy to give you a heads up when my new book “Trash to Triumph” comes out.
-The book is about my 2,300-mile saddle journey from North Carolina to Idaho.
-Of course, I did the trip in hoof boots!
+I’d be happy to give you a heads up when my new book “Two Mules to Triumph” comes out.
+Of course, I did my trip in hoof boots!

 Links / References:

 ConsideringAnimals.com Julia Carpenter’s take on our mule ramble

 LostSeaExpediton.com Barefoot wagon voyage from Canada to Mexico

 Stream the “Lost Sea Expedition” series on Amazon

 easycareinc.com (maker of EasyBoots)

 Pete Ramey “Making Natural Hoof Care Work for You”

 My books and DVDs are available in the RiverEarth.com General Store